Related publications

 Each charity will have its own application process.
 You may have to fill in an application form or write a personal letter.
 Ask your chosen charity how to apply.
 They may ask for evidence that you’ve been turned down for other funding or support.
 You may have to show proof of your income and savings.

 Some charities have case workers or welfare officers who can help you to apply.
-You can also get help through organisations such as Turn2us or Citizens Advice.
+You can also get help through organisations such as Citizens Advice.
 Our advisers can also support you – contact our Helpline.

 Food banks provide emergency boxes of food to people in need.
 They may also offer other items, such as toilet paper, soap and pet food.
 Some food banks run advice sessions and may provide hot meals as well.
 Some also provide energy vouchers.